kawarimidoll/deno-dex/README.md

 - There are several options.
   - `--clear`: Clear console every restart.
   - `--watch`: Watch changes of any files you specified.
+  - Other options are passed to `deno run` or `deno test` transparently.

 ## Usage